karimarie67/QA-boost/docs/Automate Release Notes.md

 * Slack GitHub Action: [https://github.com/slackapi/slack-github-action\[](https://github.com/slackapi/slack-github-action%5B)\]([https://github.com/slackapi/slack-github-action](https://github.com/slackapi/slack-github-action))
 * Send Mail Action: [https://github.com/dawidd6/action-send-mail](https://github.com/dawidd6/action-send-mail)
 * Boost.org Mailing List: Ensure the mailing list accepts automated emails or configure an approved sender.

-### **Additional Steps for Categorizing Release Notes**

-#### **1\.
-Ensure Issues Are Labeled Correctly in GitHub Projects**

-To categorize release notes into "Features," "Bug Fixes," and "Enhancements," issues in your GitHub Projects must have the appropriate labels applied.

-* **Action**: Review and update issues in your GitHub Project to include labels:
-  * feature for new features.
-  * bug for bug fixes.
-  * enhancement for improvements to existing functionality.
-* **How to Apply Labels**:
-  * In your GitHub Project, go to the issue view and add labels manually or via automation.
-  * Alternatively, use GitHub’s issue templates or automation rules to prompt contributors to add these labels when creating issues.
-For example, add a .github/ISSUE\_TEMPLATE file to suggest labels:

-GitHub Issue Template
-yaml
-Show inline

-* **Automation for Labels**: Use a GitHub Action like actions/labeler to automatically apply labels based on issue content or project columns.
-For example, if issues in a "Done" column are closed, apply the relevant label.

-#### **2\.
-Refine the .github/release.yml Configuration**

-The .github/release.yml file from the previous response is already set up to categorize by "feature," "bug," and "enhancement."
-However, let’s ensure it’s explicit and optimized for boost.org:

-GitHub Release Notes Configuration
-yaml
-Show inline

-* **Additional Steps**:
-  * Place this file in the .github/ directory of your boost.org repository (e.g., boostorg/boost).
-  * Ensure all issues intended for release notes have one of the labels (feature, enhancement, bug).
-Issues without these labels will fall into "Other Changes" unless excluded (e.g., dependencies).
-  * Test the configuration by creating a draft release in GitHub.
-Go to the repository’s Releases page, click "Draft a new release," and select "Generate release notes" to preview how issues are categorized.

-#### **3\.
-Update the GitHub Actions Workflow**

-The workflow from the previous response extracts release notes and sends them to Slack and the mailing list.
-However, to ensure compatibility with the categorized format and handle plain-text formatting for the mailing list, we’ll refine it slightly.
-We’ll also add a step to validate that the release notes aren’t empty.

-Here’s the updated workflow:

-GitHub Actions Workflow for Release Notes
-yaml
-Show inline

-* **Additional Steps**:
-  * **Install Pandoc**: The workflow now uses pandoc to convert Markdown release notes to plain text for the mailing list, ensuring readability.
-The ubuntu-latest runner includes pandoc, so no additional setup is needed.
-  * **Validate Release Notes**: The workflow checks if RELEASE\_NOTES is empty and fails if it is, preventing empty notifications.
-  * **Secrets**: Ensure SLACK\_WEBHOOK\_URL, SMTP\_SERVER, SMTP\_PORT, SMTP\_USERNAME, and SMTP\_PASSWORD are set in GitHub Secrets (Settings \> Secrets and variables \> Actions).
-  * **Test the Workflow**: Create a test release with a few labeled issues (e.g., one feature, one bug, one enhancement) to verify the categorization and delivery to Slack and email.

-#### **4\.
-Format Release Notes for Readability**

-* **Slack**: The release notes are sent as Markdown, which Slack supports.
-The .github/release.yml configuration ensures categories like "Features," "Enhancements," and "Bug Fixes" appear as headings (e.g., \#\# Features).
-* **Mailing List**: The pandoc conversion ensures the email is plain text, converting Markdown headings to plain text (e.g., Features followed by a list of issues).
-Test the email output to ensure the mailing list accepts the format and it’s readable.

-**Example Output** (for email):
- text
-Copy
-`New Boost.org Release: v1.85.0`

-`Features`
-`- Add new algorithm for sorting (Issue #123)`
-`- Implement parallel processing (Issue #124)`

-`Enhancements`
-`- Improve memory usage in core library (Issue #125)`

-`Bug Fixes`
-`- Fix crash in parser (Issue #126)`

-* `View the release on GitHub: https://github.com/boostorg/boost/releases/tag/v1.85.0`

-#### **5\.
-Optional: Filter Issues by Project**

-If you want to include only issues from a specific GitHub Project (e.g., a project board for a release), you may need a custom script, as GitHub’s automated release notes don’t directly filter by project.
-Here’s how to modify the workflow to query issues from a specific project:

-* **Get Project ID**: Find your GitHub Project ID by navigating to the project in GitHub, checking the URL (e.g., https://github.com/orgs/boostorg/projects/123 → ID is 123), or using the GitHub API.
-* **Update Workflow**: Replace the Generate Release Notes step with a script to query project issues.

-Generate Release Notes Script
-python
-Show inline

-* **Update Workflow Step**: Add this script to the workflow and install Python dependencies:

-yaml
-Copy
-`- name: Generate Release Notes`
-  `id: release-notes`
-  `run: |`
-    `pip install requests`
-    `python generate_release_notes.py`
-    `RELEASE_NOTES=$(cat release_notes.md)`
-    `PLAIN_TEXT_NOTES=$(pandoc -f markdown -t plain release_notes.md)`
-    `echo "RELEASE_NOTES<<EOF" >> $GITHUB_ENV`
-    `echo "$RELEASE_NOTES" >> $GITHUB_ENV`
-    `echo "EOF" >> $GITHUB_ENV`
-    `echo "PLAIN_TEXT_NOTES<<EOF" >> $GITHUB_ENV`
-    `echo "$PLAIN_TEXT_NOTES" >> $GITHUB_ENV`
-    `echo "EOF" >> $GITHUB_ENV`
-  `env:`
-    `GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}`
-    `PROJECT_ID: "your-project-id"  # Replace with your project ID`

-* **Note**: This script queries all closed issues and categorizes them by labels.
-To filter by a specific GitHub Project, you’d need to use the GraphQL API to query project-specific issues, which is more complex.
-If this is needed, let me know, and I can provide a GraphQL-based solution.

-#### **6\.
-Test and Validate**

-* **Test Labels**: Create a few test issues in your GitHub Project with feature, enhancement, and bug labels, close them, and draft a release to verify the categorization.
-* **Test Slack**: Post a test message to a private Slack channel to ensure the Markdown format displays correctly.
-* **Test Email**: Send a test email to a personal address before using boost@lists.boost.org to avoid spamming the mailing list.
-Verify that the plain-text format is readable.
-* **Dry Run**: Use a draft release to test the entire workflow without publishing.

-#### **Summary of Additional Steps**

-1. **Label Issues**: Ensure all relevant issues in GitHub Projects have feature, enhancement, or bug labels, using issue templates or automation if needed.
-2. **Use release.yml**: Deploy the provided .github/release.yml to categorize release notes.
-3. **Update Workflow**: Use the refined GitHub Actions workflow with pandoc for plain-text email conversion and an empty notes check.
-4. **Optional Script**: If you need project-specific filtering, use the custom Python script and update the workflow.
-5. **Test**: Validate the output in GitHub Releases, Slack, and email.

-This should give you nicely categorized release notes (Features, Enhancements, Bug Fixes) sent to both Slack and the boost.org mailing list.
-If you need help with specific setup (e.g., SMTP configuration, project filtering, or Slack formatting), just let me know\!